Prepare an Emergency Supply Kit

 • Flashlight and extra batteries

-• ABC fire extinguisher: Contact your local Fire Department for training
+Contact your local Fire Department for training

-• Baby supplies: Formula, diapers and baby food
+• Baby food

-• Can opener for food (if kit contains canned food)
+(if kit contains canned food)

 • Cash in small denominations

-• Camping-type supplies:
+• Camping-type supplies

 • Aluminum foil